ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The first item in the array of two MUST be an integer CoAP Content-Format identifier.
 The second item is MUST be the actual manifest.

-In CBOR-encoded EATs the manifest, whatever format it is, MUST be placed in a byte string.

 In JSON-format tokens the manifest, whatever format it is, MUST be placed in a text string.
 When a non-text format manifest like a CBOR-encoded CoSWID is put in a JSON-encoded token, the manifest MUST be base-64 encoded.